Kasper Drużbicki: Life

 A nobleman (Nałęcz coat-of-arms).
 After few years of teaching in Lublin, he became master of novices in Kraków, and subsequently rector of colleges of Kalisz, Ostroh, and, for the longest time, Poznań.
 He also established a new college in Jarosław.
 He was twice provincial, once deputy provincial and twice procurator.
 He was in the seventh and tenth general congregations of the order.
 He was one of the greatest moral authorities in the Polish–Lithuanian Commonwealth, regarded commonly as a saint, prophet and worker of miracles.
 Drużbicki is said to have received from the Holy Spirit a rare spiritual gift of the confirmation in grace.
 He was a master of the contemplativus in actione Jesuit ideal.

 Works

-He was one of the main theologians and mystics of his times, the founder of the Polish school of spirituality (along with Mikołaj Łęczycki), and the worldwide precursor of the devotion to the Sacred Heart (before the apparitions of Margaret Mary Alacoque).
+He was one of the main theologians and mystics of his times, the founder of the Polish school of spirituality (along with Mikołaj Łęczycki), and the worldwide precursor of the devotion to the Sacred Heart.
+He wrote in advance of the apparitions of Margaret Mary Alacoque.
 He has written very many ascetic books, published in all over the Europe (and even in the Americas).
 Most of his works are posthumous and have been drawn from his Opera ascetica (Kalisz-Poznań, 1686-1691), in two volumes in folio, expanded in Opera omnia ascetica (Ingolstadt, 1732).
 Among them are a brief defense of the Society against a writer in the Cracow Academy (1632); two hagiographic books: Vita et mors gloriose suscepta reverendi patris Alberti Mencinski (Kraków, 1661), in Polish: Szkarłatna róża Boskiego raju (Kraków, 1672), and Verus Jesu socius, edited within Jan Bieżanowski's Vita reverendi patris Petri Skarga (Kraków, 1661).